The Language and Cultural Contacts of the Population in Eastern Europe

 Erzia torkhtav "turbidmuddy" – Gil. tarik, Pashto tаrik, Tal. toik "dark".

 The number of Indo-European-Türkic matches in the Armenian, Greek, Germanic, Baltic, Indian, and Iranian languages is about the same and counts two or three dozen words.
 Türkic words in Slavic languages are of later origin (MENGES KARL H., 1990: 117).
 The Armenian language has more than two dozen isolated matches to Türkic roots.
-Some deal of them might have been borrowed already in historical times from the Turkish and Azerbaijani languages, but among them are which shows very old borrowing by their sound structure.
+Some parts of them might have been borrowed in historical times from the Turkish and Azerbaijani languages, but are which show very old borrowing by their sound structure.
 At first, it is Arm. antař "forest", which exactly corresponds to Gag. andyz "grove of bushes".
 The issue of mutual crossings of r and s, z in Türkic languages, known as the phenomenon of the rhotacism-zetacism, is very complicated (see.
 The Hypothesis about the Nature of the Rhotacism and Zetacism in the Altaic languages), we will consider it later, but these phenomena have already occurred in prehistoric times.
 Hr.
 Acharyan in his etymological dictionary, without considering the possibility of the Turkic origin of the Armenian word, supposed that it derived from the Indo-European root der-, meaning "a tree", and gives to it a parallel in Sanskrit – vanatara (ACHARRJAN HR.
 1971).
 However, the question of the origin of the word, in this case, is not important, important for us is the presence of the Armenian-Gagauz parallel.
-Other Türkic languages also have words andyz but of different sense (eg Balk., Bashk., Kum. andyz "the plant Carlina").
+Other Türkic languages also have words andyz but of different senses (e.g. Balk., Bashk., Kum. andyz "the plant Carlina").
 The similarity of the senses of the Armenian and Gagauz words may indicate the ancient Armenian-Gagauz (Oghuz) contacts when the ancient speakers of these languages populated neighboring habitats on the left bank of the Dnieper.
-The boundary between them runs either on the Psel or on the Sula River.
-The boundary between steppe and forest-steppe goes along the Psel River, so perhaps this river separated the cattle-breeding nomadic Oghuz from the hunting tribes of the ancient Armenians.
-Those ancient contacts are also confirmed by the isolated pairs of Arm gjul "village" – Gag küü "village" and Arm gor "lamb" originated which from the Türk. gozy/kuzy "lamb", as well as some other parallels.
+The boundary between them runs either on the Psel or the Sula River.
+The boundary between the steppe and forest-steppe goes along the Psel River, so perhaps this river separated the cattle-breeding nomadic Oghuz from the hunting tribes of the ancient Armenians.
+Those ancient contacts are also confirmed by the isolated pairs of Arm gjul "village" – Gag küü "village" and Arm gor "lamb" originated which from the Türk. gozy/kuzy "lamb", as well as some other matches.

 These examples fit well within the scope of the ancients, so far unexplained Armenian-Türkic relations, which about, for example, H. Birnbaum said, referring to the observation of Baudouin de Courtenay:

-Learning from their agriculture, Türks sharer obtained experience further to the northwest and northeast.
+Learning from their agriculture, Türks shared obtained experience further to the northwest and northeast.
 This is evidenced by some of the lexical data, as the spread of cultivated plants is mainly accompanied by borrowing their names.
 Thus, Gr. αλφι, Alb el'p "barley" originated from Türkic arpa "barley."
-Sir Gerard Clawson suggests that the Türkic word can be borrowed from the Indo-European .
+Sir Gerard Clawson suggests that the Türkic word can be borrowed from the Indo-European.
 (CLAUSON GERARD, Sir.
 1972).
-This view is connected with the idea of Altaic Urheimat of Türks and that they allegedly could not engage in agriculture before the Indo-Europeans.
+This view is connected with the idea of the Altaic Urheimat of Türks and that they allegedly could not engage in agriculture before the Indo-Europeans.
 The word arpa as the name of barley is common in Türkic languages and was also borrowed by some Finno-Ugric people (Hung. árpa “barley", Mari. ärva "chaff").
 This word is present in only two Indo-European languages, Greek and Albanian.
 Finno-Ugric neighbours of Türks have borrowed from them, together with millet, and its name: common Türk. dary "millet" – Hung. dara "grits", Mari. tar "millet".
-But the Türkic word itself apparently comes from Georg keri "barley" (Abkh. a-k'ar).
-In addition to barley, north-eastern neighbours of the Türks borrowed from the oats and onion.
+But the Türkic word itself comes from Georg keri "barley" (Abkh. a-k'ar).
+In addition to barley, north-eastern neighbours of the Türks borrowed from them oats and onion.
 Common Türkic sulu/sula/suly "oats" (from the Georg svili "rye") have matches in Mari. šülö "oats", Mord. suro "millet", Khanty sola "oats".
 Türkic sogan/sugan "onion" has such matches: Hung. hagyma, Udm. sugon, Mari. šogan, Komi sugon "onion".
-These loan-words are uindisputable, but to assume that the time of borrowing refers to the appearance of the Türks in Europe only in historical time, means to recognize the cultural backwardness of the Finno-Ugrians who allegedly did not know agriculture until the end of the first millennium AD.
+These loan-words are undisputable, but to assume that the time of borrowing refers to the appearance of the Türks in Europe only in historical time means to recognize the cultural backwardness of the Finno-Ugrians who allegedly did not know agriculture until the end of the first millennium AD.

 Indo-European and Finno-Ugric horse names are borrowed in different forms from the Turkic languages, which use two names derived from the OT. at and jaby.
 The last etymon is represented in different languages as Turkm.
 Tur. dial., jaby, Uzb. dial. ja:by "work horse", KKal. jaby, Kaz. žaby "non-pedigree horse", Az. jaby, Kum. jabu "wretched nag", etc.) The etymology of this word is not clear (A. LEVITSKAYA L.S.
 (Ed.)
 1989: 48-49), but it can be assumed that it comes from Trc. jaby "wild", which is close to "non-pedigree".
-J. Pokorny saw the origin of Indo-European names of horse in PIE *ekuos.
+J. Pokorny saw the origin of Indo-European names of horses in PIE *ekuos.
 However, irregular correspondences to this root (Latin equu, Lit ašwa, Ir asp, Toch. yakwe) say about the possibility of borrowing this etymon from any non-Indo-European language (KULLANDA S.V.
 2010: 81)

 Taking into account Gr. ιπποσ, Arm. ձի [ji(p)], Celtic ebol (all "horse"), one can reasonably assert that these names of the horse, as well as Lat. juba "mane", directly borrowed from some Turkic.
 On the other hand, the presence of sibilants or guttural sounds in the roots of words for the name of a horse in the other IE languages is forced to admit the possibility of different ways of penetration of the Türkic stems of all these words into the Indo-European environment.
 In the Finno-Ugric languages, there are also names for the horse that go back to the Turkic jaby, but the ways of their penetration are also different.
 Fin. hepo (diminutive of it hevonen), Est. hobu, hobune, Veps., Karel. hebo were borrowed through the Greek (ιπποσ), Mari choma and Komi chan', both "foal", were borrowed from some Turkic directly.